freeradical13/freeradical13.github.io/index.md

 ## Proteins

-[Proteins][] are biomacromolecules made of one or more polypeptides.
+[Proteins][] are biomacromolecule made of one or more polypeptides.
 A [polypeptide][] is an unbranched polymer of amino acid monomers bonded through peptide bonds.

 An [amino acid][] is a 1 Carbon backbone with an amino group, a carboxyl group, and one of 20 side chains.
-Amino acids grouped by properties of their side chain (with single- and three-letter abbreviations):
+Amino acids are all of the L enantiomer form.
+Amino acids may be grouped by properties of their side chain (with single- and three-letter abbreviations):

 Hydrophobic: